samsoncsyu7777/samson-react-native-educational-app/README.md

 ![alt text](./public/mock-good-answer.PNG)

 # Important Notes

-## Colors
-Use these codes for the colors displayed on the mockup
-- Blue: #0e0fe0
-- Green: #009D40
-- Orange : #FF570D
-- Grey: #f4f3f1

-## Dimensions
-Do not worry about getting the exact dimesions and spacing.
-Just try to get it as close to the mockups as possible.

-## Maintanibility
-If I were to change my input in the API, eg. I choose only multiple choice questions OR I choose 30 questions, your app should still behave the same
+*If I were to change my input in the API, eg. I choose only multiple choice questions OR I choose 30 questions, your app should still behave the same and not crash*